davidojomo/Flight-Delay-Analysis-MSc-Project/README.md

 RQ2: To what extent do machine learning models predict flight delays based on operational and geographic features, and how do these predictions differ across airlines and routes?

 RQ3: What is the effect of imbalanced data on model bias toward the majority class in flight delay prediction, and how do resampling or class-weighting techniques improve minority-class recall?

+ # Model Performance

+Tree-based models outperformed baseline classifiers, with XGBoost achieving the strongest balance between precision and recall for delayed flights after class-weighted tuning.
+While overall accuracy declined due to imbalance correction, recall for delay prediction improved substantially, demonstrating more reliable identification of operationally critical delays rather than majority class dominance.

+# Stratified Analysis

+Stratified evaluation revealed pronounced heterogeneity in delay prediction across airlines, airport hubs, and routes.
+High-volume hubs and specific origin–destination pairs exhibited distinct delay drivers, with congestion and operational factors varying geographically.
+These findings highlight the importance of localised modelling and targeted operational interventions rather than system-wide assumptions.

 # Dataset Used
 https://www.kaggle.com/datasets/usdot/flight-delays - USA Flights Delay Data